KALU56/KALU56/README.md

 - 📫 How to reach me: **kalkidanbehailu55@gmail.com**
 -
 <h3 align="left">Connect with me:</h3>
+Hi, would you like to collaborate on development?
+If yes, please connect with me on LinkedIn
 <p align="left">
   <a href="https://linkedin.com/in/kalkidan-behailu-989144318" target="_blank" rel="noreferrer"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=flat&logo=linkedin&logoColor=white" alt="LinkedIn" /></a>